rust-stuco/lectures/week6/slides.md

 # Test Threads

-Suppose your tests all write to some shared file on disk.
-You probably don't want your tests to all run at the same time.
+By default, Rust will run all of your tests in parallel on different threads.

 You can use `--test-threads` to control the number of threads running the tests.